I can be reached by email at firstname.lastname@example.org.

 Please feel free to get in touch with any questions, queries or ideas for joint research at any time.
+I'll get back to you as soon as I can!
 Pandemic notwithstanding, I would normally be based in:

 Research title: Game-theoretic and probabilistic methods applied to spatial network models of contagion